Halloween in Japan 2025: LGBTQ+ Guide to Where to Party

 Tips for LGBTQ+ Travelers

-- Start early – Bars and clubs fill up quickly by 9 PM.
+• Start early: Bars and clubs fill up quickly, and can be rammed by 9pm.

-- Stay nearby – Trains stop around midnight; Shinjuku and Doyama hotels are ideal.
+• Stay nearby: Trains stop at around midnight, so Shinjuku and Doyama hotels are ideal.